Skip to main content

 1. Atlas

-Atlas is best when a Word document summary leads to a research, business, academic, or operational question that needs source-grounded follow-up.
-It is not positioned here as a DOCX editor or native Word converter.
-Its fit is the next step: add source material, ask a focused question, open citation badges, and inspect the passage behind important claims.
+Atlas is best when a Word summary leads to a question that needs proof from the source.
+Atlas does not edit or convert DOCX files.
+Add the material, ask a focused question, open the citation, and read the passage behind each key claim.

 2. Microsoft Copilot in Word

-Choose Copilot when the document already lives in the Microsoft workflow and your organization supports the required access.
-Check the current Microsoft requirements before assuming every Word user can summarize every file.
+Choose Copilot when the file already lives in Microsoft 365 and your team has access.
+Check the current rules for your account and file.

 3. NoteGPT